 In a command performance before Prince Charles and Princess Diana, Art sang "Bridge Over Troubled Water" at the Prince's Trust concert at the London Palladium.
 Other performers included Elton John, Phil Collins and James Taylor.
 Art then stayed in England for a series of solo concerts including three performances at Royal Albert Hall in London (where a live version of "Skywriter" was recorded and included on 1993's UP 'TIL NOW).

-On September 18th, Art marries actress and singer Kathryn (Kim) Cermak at the Brooklyn Botanical Gardens.
+On September 18th, Art marries actress and singer Kathryn (Kim) Cermak at the Brooklyn Botanic Gardens.

 On July 24th, Art performed at a music festival held at the Tokyo Dome.
 Art did a one hour show featuring songs from LEFTY and other standards with Nicky Hopkins on piano, Mick "Woody" Woodmansey on drums, Mickey Feat on bass, Jeffrey Jones on guitar and Rob Sabino on synthesizer.
 Other performers included Billy Joel, Boz Scaggs, and the Hooters.